Europe Packaging Automation Market Analysis by Mordor Intelligence

 Competitive Landscape

-Industry structure is moderately concentrated and tilting toward greater integration.
-ABB, Siemens and Rockwell Automation apply cross-industry control and software expertise to win multi-line contracts that bundle SCADA, drives and cybersecurity layers.
-Krones focuses squarely on beverage and liquid-food, posting 12.1% 2024 revenue growth on the back of retrofit upgrades and Netstal’s injection-molding portfolio acquisition, which broadens coverage into preform production.
+Industry structure is fragmented.
+ABB, Siemens, and Rockwell Automation apply cross-industry control and software expertise to win multi-line contracts that bundle SCADA, drives, and cybersecurity layers.
+Krones focuses squarely on the beverage and liquid-food sectors, posting 12.1% revenue growth in 2024 on the back of retrofit upgrades and Netstal’s acquisition of its injection-molding portfolio, which broadens coverage into preform production.

-Strategic moves coalesce around three themes: (1) platformization ABB’s OmniVance cells ship pre-calibrated, lowering commissioning days by up to 70%; (2) vertical integration Krones’ Netstal deal pulls moulding in-house, capturing adjacent margin; and (3) cyber-secure offerings—Siemens’ Industrial Edge embeds zero-trust frameworks to address NIS2 mandates.
+Strategic moves coalesce around three themes, which include platformization, ABB’s OmniVance cells ship pre-calibrated, lowering commissioning days by up to 70%; vertical integration, Krones’ Netstal deal pulls moulding in-house, capturing adjacent margin; and cyber-secure offerings, Siemens’ Industrial Edge embeds zero-trust frameworks to address NIS2 mandates.
 Consolidation is set to continue as mid-tier machine builders lacking software depth seek protective mergers or risk being sidelined when end-users source end-to-end solutions from a single vendor.

 Emerging challengers target AI vision and predictive analytics.
 Several Germany-based start-ups offer edge-deployed quality-control models that self-train in hours, reducing false rejects.
 Partnerships with cloud providers extend these analytics to fleet-wide dashboards, creating service annuities for integrators while enabling users to shift toward condition-based maintenance.
 Vendors able to combine mechatronics with data-layer value are expected to outperform over the forecast horizon.